-I have considered with great care everything that is said in the application.
-Having done so, I have decided, in my discretion, to designate the NPCC as a Core Participant in Module 1.
-I consider that the Applicant has a significant interest in Module 1 of the

-Inquiry, the focus of which is the UK's resilience and preparedness for the Covid-19 pandemic.
+7. I have considered with great care everything that is said in the application.
+Having done so, I have decided, in my discretion, to designate the Applicant as a Core Participant in Module 2B.
+I consider that the Applicant has a significant interest in Module 2B of the Inquiry, the focus of which is the the core political and administrative decision-making in response to the Covid-19 pandemic in Wales, which includes the proportionality and enforcement of coronavirus legislation and regulations that were proposed and enacted.